Clothes Washer Rebate

-Note: You must be a customer of a participating utility to be eligible.
+Note: You must be a residential retail customer of a participating utility to be eligible.

 - Submit your online rebate request here, or submit a completed paper rebate form (download here or pick up at participating retailer).
 Include a copy of the sales receipt to the address on the rebate form.
 Expect your rebate check in 8–10 weeks.

 For questions about the status of your rebate, call 1-855-669-8196.

 The average American family washes about 300 loads of laundry each year.
 ENERGY STAR® can help families cut their related energy and water costs.
 ENERGY STAR® certified clothes washers use about 25% less energy and 45% less water than regular washers.
 They also have greater tub capacity which means you can wash fewer loads to clean the same amount of laundry.
 They are available in front-load or top-load models.
 The top-load models look like standard machines on the outside, yet they do not waste water filling up the tub.
 They clean using sophisticated wash systems to flip or spin clothes through a stream of water.
 Many have sensors to monitor incoming water levels and temperature.
 They also rinse clothes with repeated high-pressure spraying instead of soaking them in a full tub of water.

 The benefits of ENERGY STAR® qualified clothes washers include:

 - Saves an average of 8 gallons of water per load, effectively saving you on water heating and septic system costs.